GrosserB/omnichannel-strategy-analysis/README.md

 #### Synthetic Control Method

 We next employ the Synthetic Control Method ("SCM") to analyze the effect of the showroom opening online sales.
 Similarly to the previous methodology, SCM employs a control group as counterfactual, and uses the Post-treatment periods to estimate the treatment effect.
 The major difference lies in how the control group is constructed.
-SCM selects weights to construct a synthetic version of the treated unit such that the outcome in the pre-treatment periods match the outcome of the actual treated unit as closely as possible.
-In contrast to DiD only one aggregated version of the treated unit exists, so no parameters are estimated (CHECK).
+SCM selects weights to construct a synthetic version of the treated unit such that the outcome in the pre-treatment periods matches the outcome of the treated unit as closely as possible.
+In contrast to DiD, only one aggregated version of the treated unit exists so no parameters are estimated (CHECK).
 Instead, the simple difference between the actual outcome and the synthetic outcome represents the treatment effect estimate.

 3) Synthetic Control Method

 PLOT

-Interpretation:
+Interpretation: In the pre-treatment period the outcome variable, average sales per postal code area (CHECK) of the synthetic city matches the value of the actual city closely.